The cybercrime menace

-Alongside your existing DR plans, you need a last line of defence: isolated, unchangeable copies of key data, backed by smart technology that identifies and halts suspicious activity, and that accelerates the recovery and resumption of normal operations.
+Alongside your existing DR plans, you need a last line of defence: air-gapped immutable backups of key data, supplemented by smart technology that identifies and halts suspicious activity, and that accelerates the recovery and resumption of normal operations.

 Cyber recovery from Northdoor

 Building on three decades of experience in helping blue-chip companies manage their critical data assets, Northdoor offers an advanced cyber recovery solution to protect against malware.